m-Py/jExp/README.md

 ### to be worked on

 0. implement html features and refine integration with canvas
-  + first: finalize DOMC and MC items (especially data storage! it is still like in Unipark)
+  + first: finalize DOMC and MC items (especially data storage)
   + modularize data storage, presentation, and integration with the jExp environment!
 1. pack everything into a proper namespace and reduce possible name space conflicts (see http://learn.jquery.com/using-jquery-core/avoid-conflicts-other-libraries/)
-2. Make Stimulus.waitEvent() more flexible
+2. Make Stimulus.waitEvent() more flexible -- sort of done
   + add callbacks that can react on any user-defined events!
   + solution: call showNext directly from within Stimulus method! (current solution: set duration to negative number so that the timer does not run out)
-3. Add possibility to insert images (might only work in 'html' mode
+3. Add possibility to insert images (probably only works in 'html' mode)
 5. Set up Wiki and a tutorial
-6. (see 2) implement possibility to use canvas OR html presentation, with canvas being default
+6. (see 2) implement possibility to use canvas OR html presentation
-  + make this a Stimulus property; presentationType = "canvas" (default) or "html"
+  + make this a Stimulus property? presentationType = "canvas" or "html"
-7. add accessible API, which can be used to append functions to stimuli; these functions MUST habe access to Experiment and Stimulus properties!
+7. add accessible API, which can be used to append functions to stimuli; these functions must have access to Experiment and Stimulus properties, which is the most difficult thing to implement in an easy API
-8. what are jExp differences to jsPsych?

 ### minor